bbernhard1/BB_CounterModules/README.md

 # Betriebsstundenzähler

-The BB_CounterModule comes with te following modules:
+The BB_CounterModule project comes with the following modules:

 - __OperatingHoursCounter__ ([Dokumentation](/OperatingHoursCounter/README.md)
 	This is a fork of the SYMCON included "Betriebsstundenzähler" module.